 - Growing wildflowers to encourage insects, birds and bats.

-- Achieving Green Flag status two years in a row (the third year result is pending).
+- Achieving Green Flag status three years in a row (the third year result is pending).

 Transport: We try to discourage car use wherever possible and where cars are used we want to encourage sharing, electric vehicles and other more sustainable use.
 To support this we plan to promote Lift Share and The Pasty Connection car share app in September.